-What a workplace is and what it looks like is regulated in the workplace ordinance.
+Workplaces can look very different depending on the industry.
+What is considered a workplace and what is not is regulated by the workplace ordinance.

 In organization theory, the term workplace describes a spatial area in the company work system equipped with the necessary work equipment so that a worker can fulfill his or her work tasks.
 The workstation is the smallest spatial structural unit in a company.